 And, we did.
 The promotion was a smashing success.
 Giant and Hershey both exceeded their annual business plan.
 It was gratifying to play a role in bending the performance trend and restoring relationships.
-To boot, my team won Hershey’s prestigious “President’s Cup” – highest sales performance in the company versus the prior year.
-And, Matt got promoted.
+To boot, my team won Hershey’s prestigious “President’s Cup” – the highest sales performance in the company versus the prior year.
+And Matt got promoted.

 What about me?
 Well, that’s a story for another time.
 Let’s just say that bending the trend sometimes comes with a price.

 If you are faced with the opportunity to drive positive change, I recommend you:

 - Connect with Others.
 John Maxwell’s Law of Connection states, “Leaders touch a heart before they ask for a hand.”
 Begin implementing a change by getting to know the key stakeholders.
 Find out their interests, ambitions, hopes, dreams, challenges, and fears.
 Listen intently and be authentic.
 Make changes based on the feedback you hear.
 You’ll find trust and credibility begin to develop as you make the genuine effort to connect with others.

 - Create Momentum.
 Once you know what makes someone tick and understand what they want, help them get it.
 Secure quick wins that will help you create and build momentum.
 Work hard and follow-through; deliver on your small commitments, and they’ll have the potential to turn into big ones.
 Create momentum and consistently pursue your goal.
 You’ll eventually experience a breakthrough and go beyond what you thought possible.

 - Be Persistent.
 Change doesn’t happen overnight.
 Don’t give up.
 Always be willing to try something new if what you’re doing isn’t working.